besartelezi/challenge-parallax/README.md

     * Player can't defeat them, these need to be dodged
   * Different Pokémon = different sized obstacles
     * Snorlax = big and slow
-    * Linoone, mediumsized and very fast
+    * Linoone, medium-sized and very fast
     * Charizard = big and can move up and down randomly

 After writing everything out, I came to the conclusion that making the Latios game might be easier, making the 3 starters game would be WAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAY more fun.